srvbirdies/srvbirdies.github.io/README.md

 - ~~Separate badminton club and team into two separate pages (look at document for what to put)~~
 - Sleep
 - Pictures: I’ll help choose several of them and caption them.
 Maybe we can add the google photo links to the website to provide all of them?
-- Announcements: maybe add “and schedule”; we could either somehow embed a calendar in or do it as coach did before on the old website (google calendar setup and embed, completed adding "and schedule" to all pages)
+- ~~Announcements: maybe add “and schedule”;~~ we could either somehow embed a calendar in or do it as coach did before on the old website (google calendar setup and embed)

 TODO: Kylie stuff